sisl/aquila/docs/deployments.md

 - **Upload Archive** — same, but as a single `.tar.gz`/`.zip`; the node extracts it (a single wrapping folder is flattened automatically so `config.json` ends up at the model root).
 - **Pull from URL** — paste an `http(s)` URL (e.g. a presigned S3 link) and the node downloads it directly; progress shows in the dialog.
 Archives are extracted; a single-file URL (e.g. a `.gguf`) is stored as-is.

-Uploaded models live under `~/.vllm-client/.models/<name>` on the node, are always part of the allowed model dirs (no `MODEL_DIRS` configuration needed), and are mounted read-only into every new vLLM container.
+Uploaded models live under `{VLLM_CLIENT_ROOT}/.models/<name>` on the node (default `~/.vllm-client/.models/<name>`; in service mode, under the runtime directory), are always part of the allowed model dirs (no `MODEL_DIRS` configuration needed), and are mounted read-only into every new vLLM container.
 The dialog lists them with size and in-use status; managed models can be deleted there when no deployment serves them.
 Model names must be a single path segment (letters, digits, `.`, `_`, `-`), and an upload to an existing name is rejected — delete the old model first.

 To deploy one, select the node in the **Deploy Model** form and pick it from the **Local model on this node** dropdown (it fills the model name with the checkpoint's absolute path).
 Transfers are checked against the node's free disk space up front, and interrupted uploads are cleaned up automatically.